GuyMitchy/UC-Expert-Patient/README.md

 ##### Feature Branches

-- Main - Set up intial Django prject structure, Urls and settings
+- Main - Set up initial Django prject structure, Urls and settings
-- Database-and-deploy - For switching from sqlLite to Postgres and intial deploy
+- Database-and-deploy - For switching from sqlLite to Postgres and initial deploy
 - home-branch - For home app features
 - foods-app - For foods app features
 - medication-app - For medication app features